midtown-ai/glossary/glossary/m.md

 > Move the processing and not the data + process in parallel and combine

- At [Google][Google Company], MapReduce was used to completely regenerate Google's index of the World Wide Web.
+ At [Google], MapReduce was used to completely regenerate Google's index of the World Wide Web.
 It replaced the old ad hoc programs that updated the index and ran the various analyses.

  MapReduce is a programming model and an associated implementation for processing and generating big data sets with a parallel, distributed algorithm on a cluster.